Reviews You Can Rely On

 Credit: Ethan Newman

-There's a lot of good things about the Therm-a-Rest Vesper 32.
+There are many good things about the Therm-a-Rest Vesper 32.
 It's really light, and we liked the differential fill with hydrophobic down.
-We wish it was a little warmer (or better labeled), and a few minor design tweaks would have raised the score.
+We wish it were a little warmer (or better labeled), and a few minor design tweaks would have raised the score.
 Still, if your main concern is weight and you're looking for a summer quilt, the Vesper is a pretty good option.

 Credit: Ethan Newman